zspadar/lagopus-spring-exam/README.md

     - What type of dog Barbi has?
 (Whippet)
     - What is HerrNorbert's favourite color?
 (Green)
     - How many classes are learning at Green Fox Academy at this moment?
 (4)
-    - How many mentors does the Green Fox have?
+    - How many mentors teaches at Green Fox at this moment?
 (16)
     - What was the name of the first Green Fox Class?
-(Velox)
+(Vulpes)
     - How many likes do we have on facebook? (~3300)
     - What is Tojas's horoscope?
 (Libra)
 - Feel free to add some new, if you have the time